openresty/lua-nginx-module/README.markdown

 HTTP 1.0 responses
 ------------------

-Sometimes you may want to use nginx's ngx_proxy module to proxy requests to another nginx machine which configured a location with `content_by_lua`.
+Sometimes you may want to use nginx's standard `ngx_proxy` module to proxy requests to another nginx machine configured by a location with `content_by_lua`.
 Because `proxy_pass` only supports the HTTP 1.0 protocol, you have to pre-calculate the length of your response body and set the `Content-Length` header before emitting any data out.
 Here is a small example: